somnambulist-tech/laravel-doctrine-tenancy/README.md

 This library provides the following tenant setups, in increasing order of complexity:

- * single app, URI tenancy
+ * multi-account (single App), URI tenancy
  * multi-site, domain name tenancy
- * multi-site with URI tenancy
+ * multi-site with multi-account tenancy

-#### Single App, URI Tenancy
+#### Multi-Account, URI Tenancy

-The simplest case is a single App, that all users register for and the tenancy is defined by the tenant_creator_id in the route URI.
+The simplest case is a single App that has multi-account tenants.
+All users must be registered and the tenancy is defined by the tenant_creator_id in the route URI.
 The tenancy is resolved on User login meaning that this offers the smallest impact in your application.

-If you need to serve static, non-tenant pages or your app does not need theming support, this is the preferred tenancy model.
+If you need to serve static, non-tenant pages or your app does not need theme support, this is the preferred tenancy model.

 #### Multi-Site, Domain Name Tenancy